'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 A closer look

-And it looked that way too the next morning when I got my first glimpse.
-A colleague and I talked our way past a police roadblock on the south side of the mountain and after rounding a turn in the road, we hit the brakes and gasped.
+And it looked that way, too, the next morning when I got my first glimpse.
+A colleague and I talked our way past a police roadblock on the south side of the mountain, and after rounding a turn in the road, we hit the brakes and gasped.

 A gray and black plume continued to shoot out of a new crater and miles into a darkened sky.
-There were eerie flashes of blue lightning in the plume, and thick clouds of ash heading northeast.
+There were eerie flashes of blue lightning in the plume and thick clouds of ash heading northeast.

 By then, heavy ashfall closed roads, schools and airports across eastern Washington.
 Even mail delivery stopped.
-The ash was blinding for drivers, and dangerous if inhaled.
-It seized the engines of cars and caused a run on panty hose, which was used to wrap around carburetors and air filters for protection.
+The ash was blinding for drivers and dangerous if inhaled.
+It seized the engines of cars and caused a run on pantyhose, which was then wrapped around carburetors and air filters for protection.

-But none of that compared to what it was like up close and inside that volcanic maelstrom.
+None of that compared to what it was like up close and inside that volcanic maelstrom.

 And it all began without warning.
-Despite two months of earthquakes, ashfall, and a growing bulge on the north side of the mountain, the night before was quiet.
+Despite two months of earthquakes, ashfall and a growing bulge on the north side of the mountain, the night before was quiet.
 That morning was tranquil.
 The cone-shaped mountain had a white mantle of snow.

-"if there had been an emission [of ash] it would be black," reported Gerry Martin, a ham radio operator stationed on a ridge eight miles from the summit.
+"If there had been an emission [of ash] it would be black," reported Gerry Martin, a ham radio operator stationed on a ridge 8 miles from the summit.
 Martin was part of a network of volunteers monitoring the mountain for Washington's emergency management agency.

 "We'll see what happens today," he said.